OysterBuoy/OysterBuoy.github.io/_posts/2016-12-5-How-The-City-Has-Changed.md

 **Sehanine, Godess of Illusion, Love, and the Moon**

+- Glittering Column Temple
+- Marble Row Temple
+- Pebbleside Shrine

 **Moradin, God of Family, Creation, and Community**

+- Marble Row Temple

 **Corellon, God of Beauty, Art, Magic, and the Fey**

+- Marble Row Temple
+  - This temple has been desecrated.
+The priest Sister Enna has been killed and lies in the aisle, the blood of worshippers stains the pews, most are overturned.
+The lamps inside the temple used to be magically lit, but are all extinguished.
+- Pebbleside Temple

 ## NPCs